-The NRG ZONE 32/32/28 comes in three different sizes: the NRG ZONE 4, NRG ZONE 5 and NRG ZONE 6.
+The NRG ZONE 32/32/28 comes in two different sizes: the NRG ZONE 5 and NRG ZONE 6.
 Each manifold has three 1 1/4” sockets on each side, one for each chamber; this is where the heating appliance is typically connected.
 On the top there are three 1” sockets; where one is for the air separation and the other two can be used for zones, appliances, sensors and cold feed.
-The only difference between the three manifolds is the numbers of pipes underneath.
-The NRG ZONE 4 has 4 1” pipes underneath, 2 flows and 2 returns.
+The only difference between the two manifolds is the numbers of pipes underneath.
 The NRG ZONE 5 has 6 1” pipes, 3 flows and 3 returns.
 The NRG ZONE 6 has 8 1” pipes, 4 flows and 4 returns.
 All the manifolds are fully insulated to limit any heat losses.

 The standard NRG ZONE 28/28/28 provides all the same benefits as the 32/32/28, but with smaller side ports (1 (28mm) female iron fittings instead of 1 1/4″ (32mm)).
 These units will cover most domestic heating systems and are less costly than the NRG Zone 32/32/28.

-If you are a tradesman please contact us at firstname.lastname@example.org for a trade discount on this product.
+If you are a tradesman please contact us for trade discount on this product.